-Tonight a blaring trombone and saxophone fills the large main room, which is a mix of brew house and industrial garage.
+Tonight a blaring trombone and saxophone fill the large main room, which is a mix of the brewhouse and industrial garage.
 The band Public Sounds Collective

 is funky enough for patrons to put down their craft brews and break out some dance moves, but if the music is a little much, the back patio has a backyard feel popular with the doggie-loving crowd.

 After a day full of explorations, a welcome option is to catch your breath and grab some pub grub in The Nook — if you can find a seat.
 Dunedin-style Poutine is a must with golden tater tots and breaded white cheddar curds lovingly smothered with pulled pork tossed in Snakebite Sauce and green onions ($10).

 The Nook is a cozy annex of the brewery down an escape-hatch-like hallway beyond the men’s bathroom, which by the way, houses one of the best brewery sticker collections in the Universe.
 Sources report the women’s room is equally impressive.
 If you still need more solitude, take your brew outside for a beer garden vibe and complete what feels like a pub crawl without leaving the property.